PowerMops/powermops-site/src/routes/pmops/Classes-1.md

 indexed width.
-These are \^Elem:, which returns the address of an indexed cell of any width, using a runtime lookup, Limit:, which tells you the maximum number of elements allocated to an object; Width:, which tells you the width of an object\'s indexed cells; ClearX:, which sets all of an array\'s cells to 0; and IXAddr:, which leaves the address of the 0th indexed cell.
+These are \^Elem:, which returns the address of an indexed cell of any width, using a runtime lookup, Limit:, which tells you the maximum number of elements allocated to an object; Width:, which tells you the width of an object's indexed cells; ClearX:, which sets all of an array's cells to 0; and IXAddr:, which leaves the address of the 0th indexed cell.

 There is also a group of methods that must be redefined for each array